orassayag/starter-kits/README.md

 project-server-MONGO-database---client-hooks-redux-thunk
 project-server-JSON-files---client-hooks-redux-thunk

-You will need a local JSON files.
+You will need a local JSON file.
 They can be found in the Sources directory.
-Inside of theses projects, drop this "dist" directory into server/src directory.
+Inside of these projects, drop this "dist" directory into the server/src directory.

 ## Author